[Home] [Up] [Known Errors in the Textbook]

 The cause of the problem is the screen resolution set on your computer.
 The version of CALSTAT distributed with the first edition of the textbook (version 2.0) looks fine if the resolution is 800x600 or 1024x768.
 One way to resolve the problem is to change your screen resolution to either of those while you are running the CALSTAT programs.
 The change can be accomplished through Control Panel, Display, Settings.

-The first service pack for CALSTAT, SP1, expands the set of screen resolutions accommodated by the program.
-The service pack updates the programs to version 2.1 and allows the following additional resolutions to work: 1280x720, 1280x768, 1280x800, 1280x1024, 1680x1050 (others may work but have not been tested).
-The service pack also corrects some minor inconveniences and is recommended for all users.
+The first service pack for CALSTAT, SP1, expanded the set of screen resolutions accommodated by the program.
+The service pack allowed the following additional resolutions to work: 1280x720, 1280x768, 1280x800, 1280x1024, 1680x1050 (others may work but have not been tested).
+The second service pack, SP2, updates the programs to version 2.3 (for some of the programs, version 2.3.1).
+The update improves data entry and graphing (as well as an incompatibility with Vista), and is recommended for all users.
 You can install the service pack by clicking here, then choose "Run".
+SP2 can be applied directly over the CD version or over SP1.
 Note that if you changed the default location for the CALSTAT files (C:\Program Files\CALSTAT) when you installed the suite from the CD, you will have to make the same change during the installation of the service pack.
+The third service pack, SP3, made some minor cosmetic improvements to some programs and added an option to the FM program that allows users to specify European number formatting (programs with improvements will be labeled version 3.0).

 Back to Top